ZeeshanM20/trade-reporting-engine-springboot/README.md

 #### Description:

-Create a Java program (SpringBoot) that reads a set of XML event files, extracts a set of elements (fields), stores them into DB, filters the events based on a set of criteria, and reports the events in JSON Format.
+Create a Java program (Spring Boot) that reads a set of XML event files, extracts a set of elements (fields), stores them into the database, filters the events based on specified criteria, and reports the events in JSON format.
+The XML elements to be used for filtering include buyerParty, sellerParty, premiumAmount, and premiumCurrency.
+The system filters events where:
-The eventN.xml files are included in the email and instructions.
-When reading the event XML files, keep the Java code simple, consider using the following XML parser and Xpath reader included in the JDK: javax.xml.parsers.DocumentBuilder, javax.xml.xpath.Xpath.
-Once the information is read from XML.
-We need to store them in DB via JPA.
-And then we query the information based on the following criteria and return them as the HTTP response.
-During the design, we need to consider how to extend or add more criteria later without impacting the existing filters.

-The following XML elements should be used for the filter criteria and then only these fields should be included in the response.

-EMU_BANK,LEFT_BANK,100.0,AUD

-Xml elements (fields) to use Format: xpath expression from event file => column header name

-//buyerPartyReference/@href => buyer_party
-//sellerPartyReference/@href => seller_party
-//paymentAmount/amount => premium_amount
-//paymentAmount/currency => premium_currency

-Filter Criteria Only report events to JSON response if the following 3 criteria are true:

-- (The seller_party is EMU_BANK and the premium_currency is AUD) or (the seller_party is BISON_BANK and the premium_currency is USD)
+- The seller_party is either EMU_BANK (with AUD currency) or BISON_BANK (with USD currency).
-- The seller_party and buyer_party must not be anagrams Only events that match all criteria should be reported.
+- The buyer_party and seller_party must not be anagrams.

-1. new API is needed as the triggering point.
-2. When implementing this topic, we would better to consider the scalability and maintainability when the business wants to change the condition/logic of extracting events
+A new API endpoint is created to trigger the filtering process, and the system is designed with maintainability in mind, allowing for easy modification of filtering criteria in the future.